mcgnly/DeveloperDocumentation/AuthorizationDocumentation.md

 For further reading about OAuth, please visit - `/link to be added`

-# Group OAuth on the relayr Platform
+# OAuth on the relayr Platform

 The core OAuth 2.0 protocol defines four main grant types - or *authorization flows*, used for obtaining authorization.
 The relayr platform has implemented two of them: